typst/packages/packages/preview/tud-corporate-design-slides/0.1.0/README.md

-# Typst Template for the Corporate Design of TU Dresden :microphone:
+# Typst template for slide in TU Dresden's the corporate design :microphone:

 This template can be used to create presentations in [Typst](https://github.com/typst/typst) with the corporate design of [TU Dresden](https://www.tu-dresden.de/).